Top 10 Tips to Make Your Business Stronger in 2022

 6. Sharpen Your Selling Skills

-A high-return area for business improvement is the sales function.
+A high-return area for company registration improvement is the sales function.
 Whether you’re a one-person operation or managing a sales team, you must focus on sales improvement.
 To start, clarify your business mission.
 When you determine areas where you excel and who needs what you do, you will have a greater sense of vision and purpose.

 If 2021 is to be a year of rebuilding after the profound disruption of COVID-19, then it is important that organizations effectively position themselves for growth in the world beyond the pandemic.
 That’s where the Lens for Better framework comes in, helping executives consider aspects and effects of growth strategies across key areas, including public health, connectivity, and innovation and ingenuity – and deliver long-term value for all stakeholders.